Geeksltd/GCop/Rules/GCop142.md

 ## Rule description

 Human brain can understand positive expressions and statements faster than negative ones.
-To improve code readability it is better to use `HasValue` rather than `!IsEmpty` and `IsEmpty` rather than `!HasValue`.
+To improve code readability it is better to use `HasValue` rather than `!IsEmpty`, and `IsEmpty` rather than `!HasValue`.

 ## Example1